 Voiced by: Ako Mayama (JP), Juli Erickson (EN)

 A lighthouse worker on Water 7, she meets Straw Hats after they nearly get run over by the Sea Train.
 She later aids the bunch during their raid on Enies Lobby.
 It's revealed she was Tom's secretary thus she has ties with Franky and Iceburg.
-She's also a mermaid
+She's also an Icefish mermaid

 , the first one the crew meet much to their displeasure.
 Especially Sanji's.